-Kovitz refers clients to Ancora for alternative investment management services.
-The affiliation between Kovitz and Ancora is disclosed to the clients referred by Kovitz.
-Clients elect to invest with Ancora on their own discretion, Kovitz does not invest clients assets with Ancora using our discretion.
+Kovitz refers clients to Origin and OCA for alternative investment management services.
+The affiliation between Kovitz and Origin and Kovitz and OCA are disclosed to the clients referred by Kovitz.
+Clients elect to invest with Origin and OCA on their own discretion, Kovitz does not invest clients assets with Origin or OCA using our discretion.